abhinawtiwari/abhinawtiwari/README.md

 - 👋 Hi, I’m @abhinawtiwari from India.
 - 👀 I'm studying Master's in Computer Science - Data Science at Trinity College, Dublin.
-- 🌱 I’m a full stack develper.
+- 🌱 I’m a Machine Learning Full stack developer.
 I love javascript and Python is my new found love.
 I have used C, C++, Java previously.
 - 💞️ I am good at DSA and System Design.
 - ✨ I have 6 years of work experience and I can not wait to join the industry again once my studies complete in Sept 2023.
 - 💻 I am available for internships / part time roles right now.